 This is a handy website that also allows you to enter a series of words in order to generate ideas.
 You can specify other criteria such as .com or .net availability, combine two or three words and whether or not you’re willing to add a suffix or prefix to your name.

 Sometimes you select a domain name only to discover that all of the related social media accounts have been taken.
 Namechk will allow you to cross-check your desired domain across all social accounts.
 Obviously, an exact match isn’t mandatory but being able to match some of the major social networks will make the branding process a whole lot easier.

 Narrow Down Your Virtual Assistant Business Name Ideas

 You’ll discover quickly that while these tools are helpful, none are perfect.

-I.e. You’ll have to sort through a lot of junk in order to come up with a decent list of candidates.
-But since naming your virtual assistant business and choosing a URL are kind of important, they’re worth a gander.
+I.e. You’ll have to sort through a lot of junk in order to come up with a decent list of candidates for great Virtual Assistant business names.
+But since naming your VA business and choosing a URL are kind of important, they’re worth a gander.

-Don’t Let Choosing a Name be a Stumbling Block
+Don’t Let Choosing a Virtual Assistant Business Name Be a Stumbling Block

 Coming up with 3-5 potential names and conducting a Facebook poll should do the trick.
-Do your best to separate your personal opinion from the winning decision, because your name is more about appealing to clients than your own personal taste.
+Do your best to separate your personal opinion from the winning decision, because your business name is more about appealing to potential VA clients than your own personal taste.

 At Horkey HandBook, we’re of the opinion that you’re better off making a decision and getting started than wasting weeks in deliberation.
 With hard work, a decent logo and some basic branding, almost any name can be successful.
-And hey, you can always make a change down the road if something better comes to mind.
+And, you can always make a change down the road if something better comes to mind!